devopsclouds/devops/README.md

 when u kill the container it forecefully stop the container
 usecase: when container is not responding this kill command will be use

+# podman
+Podman, like Docker, is an open source engine for deploying and managing containerized applications.
+Podman builds OCI-compliant containers from existing images or from Containerfiles and Dockerfiles.

+The Podman engine was originally developed by Red Hat with the intention of providing a daemonless alternative to Docker.
+By employing a daemonless architecture, Podman seeks to remedy security concerns around Docker’s daemon-based process.

+Additionally, Podman’s daemonless architecture grants it a truly rootless mode.
+Docker commands can be run by non-root users, but its daemon that executes those commands continues to run on root.
+Podman, instead, executes commands directly and avoids the need for root privileges.

+podman is more secure then docker